 Congratulations—you received your vaccine and are ready to travel.
 We encourage travelers who are able to do so, to vaccinate before they travel.
 The CDC recommends that you wait to travel until 2 weeks after getting your second vaccine dose, as it takes time for your body to build protection after any vaccination.

-At this time, vaccination is not required for entry into any country.
-Likewise, vaccination or antibody status does not eliminate COVID travel testing requirements.
+Vaccination is required for entry into many countries and many tour operators require travelers to be vaccinated.
+In many cases caccination or antibody status does not eliminate COVID travel testing requirements.
 Vaccination passports are being discussed and may become a reality in the coming months.

 Vaccination or antibody status does not eliminate COVID travel testing requirements.